rancher/opni-docs/docs/deployment/quickstart.md

 ```bash
 curl -sfL https://raw.githubusercontent.com/rancher/opni-docs/main/quickstart_files/install_opni.sh | sh -
 ```
 This script will set up a RKE2 cluster and install Opni into it.
-It will also generate a control-plane anomaly that Opni will detect
+It will also generate a control-plane anomaly that Opni will detect.

 #### Kibana UI